CAF Newport: History

-When searching for a possible site to construct trains in the UK, CAF looked at over 100 different locations before settling on one on a part of a defunct steelworks in Llanwern in South Wales.
-The site is located alongside sidings which follow the main line between Newport and Bristol Parkway, and the site has three main buildings: a three-road assembly plant, a five-road test shed, and a stores building.
+When searching for a possible site to construct trains in the UK, CAF looked at over 100 different locations before settling on one on a part of the defunct Llanwern steelworks in South Wales.
+The site is located alongside sidings which follow the South Wales Main Line between Newport and Bristol Parkway, and the site has three main buildings: a three-road assembly plant, a five-road test shed, and a stores building.
 The west end of the site has a traverser, which enables easy access to lines without the need for excessive shunting, and a water test facility.

 The project cost £30 million and the footprint of the buildings cover an area of 15,000 m2, with capacity to extend onsite as CAF own 46,000 m2.
-Expansion would have been be necessary to build the near 200 m trains for HS2, if CAF had been successful in their bid.
+Expansion would have been be necessary to build the near 200 m trains for HS2, if CAF had been successful in its bid.
 Initially, the site had just 12 employees, but that stood at 200 by the start of 2020.
 The company expects that the order book will necessitate expanding to 300 staff to fulfil those orders.

-Construction of the factory started in 2016, with production of rolling stock starting in 2018.
-The site was officially opened by the Prince of Wales in February 2020.
+Construction of the factory by Bowmer + Kirkland commenced in 2017, with work completed in July 2018.
+It was officially opened by Prince Charles on 21 February 2020.

-CAF had stated that should they be awarded the contract to build trains for HS2, then they would be assembled in South Wales using their Oaris platform.
+CAF had stated that should they be awarded the contract to build trains for HS2, then they would be assembled in South Wales on its Oaris platform.
 However in December 2021, the contract was awarded to a competing manufacturer.

-The bodyshells, bogies and engines are manufactured off site, and bodyshells specifically are produced at CAFs plants in Beasain, Zaragosa and Irun, but assembly and other manufacturing is undertaken at Newport.
+The bodyshells, bogies and engines are manufactured off site, and bodyshells specifically are produced at CAF's plants in Beasain, Zaragosa and Irun, but assembly and other manufacturing is undertaken at Newport.

-Production at the site was ceased in March 2020 after the COVID-19 restrictions of social distancing came into effect in the United Kingdom.
+Production at the site was ceased in March 2020 after COVID-19 social distancing restrictions came into effect.
 Bodyshell deliveries from Spain had ceased two weeks before the factory's closure, and although it was possible to continue building without the bodyshell deliveries, it was felt that it was unable to keep the workers at a safe distance from each other.